gumaerc-testorg/24.949-fall-2020/content/pages/assignments.md

 Samples of research topics selected by students in the Fall 2020 iteration of the course:

-*   How children interpret "at least"
+- How children interpret "at least"
-*   Acquisition of exceptional scope
+- Acquisition of exceptional scope
-*   Acquisition of scrambling in Korean
+- Acquisition of scrambling in Korean
-*   Comparison of _tough-_constructions and gapped degree phrases
+- Comparison of _tough_\-constructions and gapped degree phrases
-*   Acquisition of suppletive "two" 兩 in Mandarin
+- Acquisition of suppletive "two" 兩 in Mandarin
-*   Root infinitives in English
+- Root infinitives in English
-*   Acquiring anti-passives
+- Acquiring anti-passives